Locatie en contact

 In this space, just a few metres from the Church of Santa Coloma, you can see for yourself how they painted murals during the Romanic.
 You will also see other religious objects: you will view the Llànties d’oli -from the Church of Santa Eulàlia d’Encamp, the Creu Espinosa -from the Church of Sant Serni de Nagol-, and the Crist de Sant Marti de la Cortinada, and others.
-Of the exhibits in display at this museum, those which stand out are the Romanesque frescos from the Church of Santa Coloma, one of the prized examplesof this style in Andorra.
+Of the exhibits on display in the museum, the most notable are the Romanesque frescos from the Church of Santa Coloma, one of the prized examples of this style in Andorra.

 With the outbreak of the Second World War, the pictures fell into the hands of the Third Reich.
 Later, after the war, they were moved to the Collecting Point in Munich.
 From there they went to the Prussian State Culture Museum in Berlin in 1969, where they stayed for 20 years without being exhibited.

 In 1989, the Christ in Majesty piece came back to Andorra for the Andorra Medieval exhibition while the other pictures in the set were restored in Frankfurt.
 Later still, in 2003, they were shown at the Gemäldegalerie.

 Finally, in 2007 after long negotiations, Andorra bough and recovered permanently the whole set of pictures and they were exhibited twice: in 2008 at the Andorran heritage fair.
 Un profund i llarg viatge i el 2014 a Benvingudes a casa vostra.

 The Church of Santa Coloma and Videomapping